dotnet/docs/docs/csharp/tuples.md

 statistical computations use the number of items in the sequence, the sum of the sequence, and the sum of the squares of the sequence.
-Let's refactor this method and write a utility method that produces both of those values, along with the number of items in the collection.
+Let's refactor this method and write a utility method that produces all three of those values.

 This is where tuples come in very useful.